This site is intended for U.S. healthcare professionals.

 Important Safety Information

 Myelodysplastic Syndrome/Acute Myeloid Leukemia (MDS/AML), including cases with a fatal outcome, has been reported in patients who received TALZENNA.
 Overall, MDS/AML has been reported in 0.4% (3 out of 788) of solid tumor patients treated with TALZENNA as a single agent in clinical studies.
-The duration of TALZENNA treatment in these three patients prior to developing MDS/AML was 4 months, 24 months, and 60 months respectively.
+The durations of TALZENNA treatment in these three patients prior to developing MDS/AML were 0.3, 2, and 5 years, respectively.
 These patients had received previous chemotherapy with platinum agents and/or other DNA damaging agents including radiotherapy.
-Monitor patients for hematological toxicity and discontinue if MDS/AML is confirmed.

 Myelosuppression consisting of anemia, neutropenia, and/or thrombocytopenia have been reported in patients treated with TALZENNA.
 Grade ≥3 anemia, neutropenia, and thrombocytopenia were reported, respectively, in 39%, 21%, and 15% of patients receiving TALZENNA as a single agent.
 Discontinuation due to anemia, neutropenia, and thrombocytopenia occurred, respectively, in 0.7%, 0.3%, and 0.3% of patients.

 Withhold TALZENNA until patients have adequately recovered from hematological toxicity caused by previous therapy.
 Monitor blood counts monthly during treatment with TALZENNA.
 If hematological toxicities do not resolve within 28 days, discontinue TALZENNA and refer the patient to a hematologist for further investigations including bone marrow analysis and blood sample for cytogenetics.
-If MDS/AML is confirmed, discontinue TALZENNA.

 TALZENNA can cause fetal harm when administered to pregnant women.
 Advise women of reproductive potential to use effective contraception during treatment and for 7 months following the last dose of TALZENNA.
 Verify pregnancy status in females of reproductive potential prior to initiating TALZENNA treatment.
 Advise male patients with female partners of reproductive potential or who are pregnant to use effective contraception during treatment with TALZENNA and for 4 months after receiving the last dose.
 Based on animal studies, TALZENNA may impair fertility in males of reproductive potential.
 Advise women not to breastfeed while taking TALZENNA and for 1 month after receiving the last dose because of the potential for serious adverse reactions in a breastfed child.